pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 `npm run build` will trigger the generation of the server and client bundles and `node server.bundle.js` will start the server with the generated bundle instead of `server.js`.

-So type `npm start` and try the app.
+Type `npm start` and try the app.
 It should work like before but with the [advantages of isomorphic javascript](http://www.capitalone.io/blog/why-is-everyone-talking-about-isomorphic-javascript/).

 # Conclusion
 We have created a single page application with React that gets SMS information with the help of [Twilio](https://www.twilio.com/) and [Ngrok](https://ngrok.com) and shows it in real-time using [Fanout Cloud](https://fanout.io).
-Then, we made it isomorphic (universal) with little modifications.
+We also made it isomorphic with little modifications.
 Combining the right APIs, you can get simple but powerful applications.

-Remember that the code is [on Github](https://github.com/eh3rrera/sms-sentiment) and thanks for reading.
+Remember that the code is [on Github](https://github.com/eh3rrera/sms-sentiment).
+Thanks for reading.